 His love of bicycles led him to become a League Certified Instructor (LCI) with the League of American Bicyclists.
 In that capacity, he has taught traffic skill workshops in association with our local bicycle coalition (Bike Easy) at local businesses, community centers, and schools.

 His love for New Orleans and it's culture emanates from every tour that he gives.
 Eric's tours are well rounded and offers both the better and lesser known narratives of New Orleans history.

 Kenneth Chauvin is a native New Orleanian whose roots go deep into the French colonial period of our city.
 He is a descendant of Nicolas Chauvin de Lafreniere who was the Attorney General of Louisiana in the 1760's.
 Chauvin was one of the ringleaders of the Louisiana Rebellion of 1768 that attempted to block Spanish rule in Louisiana.
 Resultantly, Chauvin was later arrested and executed at the Spanish barracks on the intersection of Esplanade Avenue and Frenchmen Street.

 While Frenchmen Street is known as a vibrant jazz corridor in the city, the street was given its name to commemorate Kenny's ancestor and the four French rebels that were executed with him.

-Along with being a tour guide, Kenny is an educator at one of our local middle schools.
+Along with being a tour guide, Kenny is an educator at one of our local middle schools where he teaches Louisiana History.
 He's passionate about educating the next generation that will lead and mold the future of New Orleans.
 He is equally as passionate about preserving our culture and heritage.
 His passion for New Orleans and its history are as deep as his ancestry in our city.